realJustinLee/LiMe/README.md

 The Chat GUI of user @lixin, the friend list is on the left side of the panel
 ![](./ScreenShots/LiMeChatLixin.png)

-The Chat GUI of user @Test
+The Chat GUI of user @test

 ![](./ScreenShots/LiMeChatTest.png)